frozen nako lake, winters in spiti valley

 Spiti Valley in Winter | Surviving -30 Degrees

-My ten days in Spiti Valley during the last week of December with Trekatribe were no less than an adventure.
+My ten days in Spiti Valley during the last week of December were no less than an adventure.
 Here’s all that I learned, and my guide to how you can do it better.

 Pin it to read it later!